Top Five Wimbledon Upsets: Unforgettable Tennis Moments

 When Rafter saved a third match point with a sumptuous lob, you could almost see Ivanisevic’s heartbreaking.
 But somehow he gathered himself and clinched victory at the fourth attempt before collapsing with joy.
 The Monday final was magical in every way, including victory for the 250/1 pre-tournament also-ran.

-This one just edges Sergiy Stakhovsky’s win over Roger Federer in 2013 for the final spot on the list.
+This one just edges Sergiy Stakhovsky’s win over Roger Federer in 2013 for a spot on this list.
 The Swiss legend had just started to show signs of decline (failing to reach the final at his previous three Slams) whereas Rafael Nadal was arguably at his peak.

 After missing Wimbledon in 2009, Nadal’s record in Slams was Won 5, Runner-up 3, Semi-Finals 1, Quarter-Finals 2.
 Having brushed aside Thomaz Bellucci in round one, he was expected to have little difficulty against world number 100 Lukas Rosol.